 The program of instruction offered by the chemistry department is approved by the American Chemical Society Committee on Professional Training.

 Preparation for professional/graduate study: Students who need a full year of general chemistry for professional school must take either CHEM 151 and 152 or CHEM 201 and 202.
-Students considering going on to a graduate program in chemistry should consider taking additional courses beyond the minimum listed above.
+Students considering going on to a graduate program in chemistry should consider taking additional courses beyond those listed above in Plan 1.
 Students interested in teaching should see the education department for secondary education minor requirements.